python-attrs/attrs/docs/types.rst

 ``attrs`` comes with first class support for type annotations for both Python 3.6 (:pep:`526`) and legacy syntax.

-On Python 3.6 and later, you can even drop the :func:`attr.ib`\ s if you're willing to annotate *all* attributes.
+On Python 3.6 and later, you can even drop the `attr.ib`\ s if you're willing to annotate *all* attributes.
 That means that on modern Python versions, the declaration part of the example from the README can be simplified to: